 - trivial.6

-Note that workers who are not part of a protected class might still have grounds for an HWE lawsuit as long as their personal safety is threatened.
+Note that even if you are not part of a protected class, you might still have grounds for an HWE lawsuit as long as your personal safety is threatened.

 See also our article on What behaviors are considered criteria for a hostile work environment?